Welcome to Siena

 Day-to-Day

 Students typically attend classes for 1.5 to 6 hours a day, Monday through Thursday.
-Classes have between 1 to 15 students on average.
-Semester students that choose to take one semester’s worth of Italian will have an intensive 8-week course during the first half of the term.
+There may be one or two Friday mandatory classes during a term, which are typically site visits for a course.
+Classes have between 5 to 15 students on average.
+Students that choose to take one semester’s worth of Italian will likely have an intensive 8-week course during the first or second half of the term.
 Students that choose to take two semesters’ worth of Italian will take intensive language classes all 15 weeks of the program.

 Services available for students with documented need: Low-distraction test environment; extra time on exams; modified deadlines and seating; note-taker; exam reader; audio recordings of lectures; permission for service animals on campus; syllabi/readings/assignments in advance; a computer to take exams; sighted companion; mobility orientation to campus.